dart-lang/sdk/runtime/vm/service/service.md

 }
 ```

-### Double
+### Context

 ```
-class @Double extends @Instance {
+class @Context {
-  // The value of this double as a string.
+  // The number of variables in this context. int length;
-  //
-  // Suitable for passing to double.parse().
-  string valueAsString;
 }
 ```

-_@Double_ is a reference to a _Double_.

 ```
-class Double extends Instance {
+class Context {
-  // The value of this double as a string.
+  // The number of variables in this context. int length;

-  //
-  // Suitable for passing to double.parse().
-  string valueAsString;
+  // The variables in this context object.
+  ListElement[] variables;
 }
 ```

-A _Double_ represents an instance of the Dart language class _double_.

 ### Error